 This particular range of proportions is recognized as being the center or “sweet spot” and is well known for producing diamonds which exhibit a high volume of light return.
 My guess is that this diamond will face up nice and bright and exhibit the full spectrum of sparkle that you’re probably hoping for… the primary inclusions consist of diamond crystals and groups of pinpoints size diamond crystals called clouds.

-In addition to not being thrilled with the look of the ASET image for this Ritani Reserve ideal cut diamond, I think that a pavilion angle of 41.2 degrees is too steep and results in a lesser volume of light return than is provided by my preferred range which is between 40.6 – 40.9 degrees, as stated within the article 15 Seconds to Diamond Buying Success.
+In addition to not being thrilled with the look of the ASET image for this Ritani Reserve ideal cut diamond, I think that a pavilion angle of 41.2 degrees is too steep and results in a lesser volume of light return than is provided by my preferred range which is between 40.6 – 40.9 degrees, as stated within the article One Minute Diamond Buying Guide.

 Combine the slightly steep pavilion angle of 41.2 degrees with the larger table diameter of 59.9% and the reality is that this diamond is sitting right on the outer edge of the parameters for the zero ideal cut proportions rating and I think that you could do better.